laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 them.
 Natural images display
 priors, and horizontal connections allow to enhance natural contours.
-The like- to-like hypothesis is here, and it is here to stay.
+The like-to-like hypothesis is here, and it is here to stay.
 {{< /speaker_note >}}